Countering discrimination based on religion and protecting freedom of religion or belief in Europe

 and for promoting peaceful living together and social cohesion.

-To this end, religious education must be inspired by pluralism and
+To this end, religious education must be based on pluralism and

 be objective and non-confessional.